soulteary/docker-chatgpt/README.md

 For more advanced usage, and previous practices, such as searching various vertical websites through it, using MidJoruney to draw pictures, you can refer to the video in the [sparrow project documentation](https://github.com/soulteary/sparrow).

+## About Private

+The project **does not need** to connect to **any external network** except for the backend service address that will be connected in the configuration.

+You can prohibit the privacy leakage you are worried about by setting firewall rules or cloud server export access rules.

+This does not affect the use of the program as it does not require an additional network connection.

 ## Screenshots